jertel/vuegraf/README.md

   influxdb
 ```

+Adjust the host paths above as necessary, to match the old and new influxdb directories.
 The upgrade should complete relatively quickly.
 For reference, a 7GB database, spanning several months, upgrades in about 15 seconds on SSD storage.

 Monitor the console output and once the upgrade completes and the Influx server finishes starting, shut it down (CTRL+C) and then restart the Influx DB using the command referenced earlier in this document.